- Scientific name: Megaptera novaeangliae

 Humpback whales are a single species of very large baleen whale which has an extremely wide distribution.
 While they were once hunted by humans to near extinction, recent decades have seen the numbers of humpback whales make a significant improvement.
 Humpback whales are now economically important in a different way with whale watching tours becoming big business in parts of the world where humpback whales are present.

 Humpback whales are found on a worldwide basis with their long migratory patterns meaning that they are found in all of the major seas and oceans of the world.
 However, this migration means they are absent from enclosed and near-enclosed seas such as the Black Sea, the Baltic Sea and much of the Mediterranean.
 While humpback whales are not common in the waters around the British Isles they are present around certain parts of the UK, with the migratory patterns of this species meaning they are sighted off the coasts of western Ireland and the north and west coasts of Scotland.
 However, in 2013 humpback whales were seen off the coast of Norfolk – the first time a humpback whale had been spotted there since records began in the 1700s.
 The same whale is believed to have returned in 2014 and 2015.
+In February 2017 police issued a warning for people to stay away from a humpback whale which had come unusually close to the shore off south Devon.
+People had gathered on the shore to watch the whale which was believed to be with a calf.
+Police warned that anyone going near the whale on a boat could be prosecuted for harassing the animal, and a fisheries patrol vessel was patrolling the area.
+The next month dramatic pictures were captured of a humpback whale breaching in the Firth of Forth.

 Size and Lifespan